anselanza/phone-lightrig/README.md

 # phone-lightrig
 Turning smartphone flashlights into a remote-controllable lighting rig.

-Not complete yet!
-We've got manual control of the flashlight - both stay on/off controls and intermittent blinking.
+Start the server in server/server.js using `node .`

+You can control the remote commands (currently, just "blink start" and "blink stop") by opening a browser and pointing to `localhost:9000` on the same machine as the server.

-Next step is to use http://socket.io/ to do some realtime communication with a NodeJS server for controlling multiple phones remotely.
+ We're using http://socket.io/ to do some realtime communication with a NodeJS server for controlling multiple phones remotely.
+Currently, the Ionic Framework / Cordova app on the phone(s) have a hardcoded IP address and port for the server as `192.168.1.5:9000`.
+Enough to get the proof of concept working.